-The DDC plan is an innovative idea for combining emergency preparedness with the power and fun of a discovery center for audiences of all ages and includes:
+The Disaster Discovery Center is an innovative idea for combining emergency preparedness with the power and fun of a discovery center for audiences of all ages and includes:

 - Exhibit galleries